Debra Soh: Career

 Soh has written articles for Quillette, The Globe and Mail, New York magazine, Playboy, Los Angeles Times, and The Wall Street Journal.
 She began hosting Quillette's Wrongspeak podcast with Jonathan Kay in May 2018.
 Soh describes herself as a former feminist who later became disillusioned with the term.

 A 2016 Cosmopolitan article highlighted some of Soh's former research findings and their implications for determining which men are likely to commit rape.
 A 2015 article she wrote for Salon.com spoke of how she studied a pedophile named Jacob who had come to her office after being arrested for luring what he thought was a 10-year-old minor but was actually an undercover police officer, recommended Germany's Prevention Project Dunkelfeld as a solution, and gave sympathy to Todd Nickerson, who wrote two articles for the same magazine about his experiences as a non-offending pedophile, stating "The backlash that Todd Nickerson faced upon publicly writing about his personal struggle with pedophilia is a reminder that we, as a society, have far to go in challenging the way we think about this emotionally charged subject.
 But our current approach is not working."

+In Soh's 2026 book Sextinction: The Decline of Sex and the Future of Intimacy she stated "The view that nonoffending pedophiles deserve understanding is one I once foolishly supported as a result of my time in academia.
+It is something that I now deeply regret."

 In a 2015 editorial, Soh criticized the prevalence of childhood gender transitions, advising parents and doctors to wait "until a child has reached cognitive maturity."
 Soh's essay, which referenced gender non-conforming aspects of her own childhood, argued that "a social transition back to one's original gender role can be an emotionally difficult experience."
-David A. French characterized this as "an understatement."
+Conservative commentator David A. French characterized this as "an understatement."
 Soh has also written against anti-conversion therapy laws that include both sexual orientation and gender identity, believing that such laws conflate the two and prevent legitimate therapeutic counselling for individuals with gender dysphoria.
 Fellow Canadian academics Florence Ashley and Alexandre Baril disputed Soh's interpretation of these studies.
 Psychologists Kristina Olson and Lily Durwood called Soh's research "alarmist".